FAQs

 • Completely submerge incense in oil

-• Soak Incense for a minimum of 6 hours
+• Soak for a minimum of 6 hours

-• After scenting, allow Incense to dry for 1 full day
+• Allow incense to dry for 1 full day

 • Add 20–30% DPG to avoid soot